streamnative/function-mesh-website/docs/functions/package-function/package-function-go.md

     COPY example-function.jar /pulsar/
     ```

-Then, you can push the Docker image to an image registry (such as the [Docker Hub](https://hub.docker.com/), or any private registry) and use the Docker image to configure and submit the function to a Pulsar cluster.
+Then, you can push the Docker image to an image registry (such as [Docker Hub](https://hub.docker.com/), or any private registry) and use the Docker image to configure and submit the function to a Pulsar cluster.

 ## Self-built images